-As a self-employed twenty-something bachelor, I’ve had the flexibility over the last 5 or 6 years to accompany my grandparents on their annual vacation down to Mexico.
-The arrangement is pretty simple: I cover the cost of my ticket and my food while I’m there, and they provide me with a room in their villa.
+As a self-employed twenty-something bachelor, I’ve had the flexibility over the past 5 or 6 years to accompany my grandparents on their annual vacation down to Mexico.
+The arrangement is pretty simple: I cover the cost of my tickets and food, and they provide me with a room.

-There have been a couple of years where even this greatly discounted deal has been a stretch for me financially, but I’ve always made it work for the simple reason that my grandparents are getting older and I never know the last time I’ll see them.
+There have been a couple of years where even that significantly discounted deal has been a stretch for me financially, but I’ve always made it work for the simple reason that my grandparents are getting older and I never know the last time I’ll see them.

 I joined them again back in February, and this time it was the three of us plus my brother Liam and my uncle, Fr.
 David.
-In years past I’ve been in the bad habit of spending a significant portion of the mornings with my face buried in my laptop or phone, trying to pass the hours until the afternoon beach volleyball game.
+In years past I’d been in the bad habit of spending a significant portion of the mornings with my face buried in my phone or laptop, trying to wile away the hours until the afternoon beach volleyball game.
 This year, however, I decided to make a concerted effort to spend some quality time with my family.

-Fast forward to May, and we find out that there had been a complication with my uncle’s transplant.
-He had developed a bacterial infection, and had no immune system to fight it.
-Days turned into weeks, and he kept fighting…but then on June 6th I got the text.
+Fast forward to May, and we find out that there had been a serious complication with my uncle’s transplant.
+He had developed a bacterial infection, and as a result of the transplant had no immune system to fight it.
+Days turned into weeks and he held on…but then on June 6th I got the text.

 “The hospital just called to say David passed away.
 He went into cardiac arrest.
 They said it was quick.”

-I keep imagining that I’ll just see him again at my sister’s wedding, which he’s obviously going to celebrate, like he did for my brother or my cousin.
+I keep imagining that I’ll just see him again in July at my sister’s wedding, which he’s obviously going to celebrate like he did for my brother and my cousin.
 Or at Thanksgiving, where he’ll provide us with a private mass at whatever time we want.
 Or in Mexico next year.
 Or on Words with Friends.
 He’s not gone.
 He can’t be.
 He’s too big for death.
 Too vivacious.
 Too charismatic.
 Too alive.

 I remember a couple of years back realizing that no one I knew well had passed away yet.
-I still had (and still have) all four grandparents, so the only thing that came close was when my great aunt passed away…but she was 93, and that’s different.
+I still had (and still have) all four grandparents, so the only thing that came close was my great aunt…but she was 93, and that’s different.

-Then I lost my uncle Rob to cancer in July of 2018.
+Then I lost my uncle Rob to cancer.
 And now this.

 It’s got me thinking a lot about death.
 What it means.
 How to process it.
 The worst ways to die, and the best.
-I think a sudden accident would be the worst – there’s no time for the person to set their house in order, so to speak, and no time for the loved ones to prepare.
+I think a sudden accident would be the worst – there’s no time for the person to set their house in order, so to speak, and no time for their loved ones to prepare.
 On the other hand, at least with something like cancer you have time to say your goodbyes.
-I got to fly out to California to say goodbye to Uncle Rob.
-That didn’t make his death less painful, but it was better than nothing.
+I got to fly out to California to see Uncle Rob one last time.
+While it didn’t make his death less painful, it was better than nothing.